AidilMaula/chatlu/README.md

 # simple real time chat application

+**Description**
+I'm building a real-time chat application using Socket.io for real-time web applications and Node.js and Express for a server.
+Lastly, the application deployed on Heroku.

-* Node.js = A web server
+* Node.js & Express = A web server

 * Socket.io = JavaScript library for realtime web applications

-* Express = Web application framework for Node.js

 * Heroku = Deploying applications